polyipseity/information/special/academia/HKUST/ECON 2103/index.md

       - [§ concept](../../../../general/scarcity.md#concept)
       - [§ scarce goods](../../../../general/scarcity.md#scarce%20goods)
       - [§ nonscarce goods](../../../../general/scarcity.md#nonscarce%20goods)
   - 10 principles of economics / (2) opportunity cost (choices and opportunity cost) ::: __Opportunity cost__ is the "cost" we usually talk about in economics.
+Unless otherwise specified or inferred, the word "cost" refers to _opportunity cost_.
 It is the the value of the best alternative forgone (this includes the _explicit cost_ of the selected choice), given that you have to make a choice.
 There is __explicit opportunity cost__, which is opportunity cost that requires either a cash transaction or a physical transfer of resources, and thus is easily identifiable.
 But there is also __implicit opportunity cost__, which is opportunity cost that involves neither a cash transaction nor a physical transfer of resources.
-    - 10 principles of economics / opportunity cost / definitions ::: __Economic cost__ is sometimes used in place of _opportunity cost_, but it can also refer to _the sum of accounting cost and opportunity cost_.
-Opportunity cost may _rarely_ only refer to _implicit opportunity cost_.
+    - 10 principles of economics / opportunity cost / definitions ::: Opportunity cost may _rarely_ only refer to _implicit opportunity cost_.
+In that case, __economic cost__ is sometimes used to refer the _sum_ of explicit (also called __accounting cost__) and implicit opportunity cost.
 In this course, __opportunity cost__ includes _both_ explicit and implicit opportunity cost.
     - 10 principles of economics / opportunity cost / choice ::: If there is no choice to be made, either because there is _one and only one available option_ (e.g. food, sleep; which you cannot decide to NOT do) or _all options can be chosen_ (e.g. you can buy everything you want if you are a billionaire), then there is _no opportunity cost_.
 Opportunity cost can change as new choices (information) become available (e.g. suddenly finding gold/oil under your business's hotel).
-    - 10 principles of economics / opportunity cost / reason for including the _explicit opportunity cost_ ::: This is a frequent confusion.
+    - 10 principles of economics / opportunity cost / reason for including the _explicit opportunity cost_ ::: This is a frequent point of confusion.
 It would seem like the _explicit opportunity cost_ should be not included because it is _usually_ a direct cost of the choice being made and should not belong to the value of the _best alternative forgone_.
-However, if you consider that the direct cost of the current choice can also have _alternative uses_, then it is clear why the direct cost should also be included.
+However, if you consider that the direct cost of the current choice itself also have _alternative uses_, then it is clear why the direct cost should also be included.
     - 10 principles of economics / opportunity cost / sunk cost ::: Opportunity cost is a _forward-looking_ concept, because _previously incurred and irreversible_ costs should be ignored when making decisions _now_.
 This cost is known as __sunk cost__.
 Why should we ignore it when making decisions?
 This is because no matter what decision you make right now, it will not affect sunk costs.
 Hence the name "_sunk_ cost".
     - [opportunity cost](../../../../general/opportunity%20cost.md)
       - [§ opportunity cost](../../../../general/opportunity%20cost.md#opportunity%20cost)